Find

 element_countNumber of elements evaluated

-When explain is enabled, each match may also include:
+When explain is enabled, each match may also include lexical and embedding score details.

 Confidence Levels